Did you make it here from the UWM Atmospheric Science Program Graduate Scholarships page? Click here to return to that page!

 Through a national competition, the NRC recommends and makes Research Associateship awards to outstanding scientists and engineers, at the postdoctoral and senior levels, for tenure as guest researchers at participating federal laboratories.
 Applications are developed in conjunction with a host at the proposed institution of study and are due on February, May, August, and November 1 of each year.
 Stipend amounts vary per sponsoring institution.

-The NASA Postdoctoral Program supports NASA's goal to expand scientific understanding of the Earth and the universe in which we live.
+The NASA Mission Directorate Research Participation Program supports NASA's goal to expand scientific understanding of the Earth and the universe in which we live.
 Fellows contribute to national priorities for scientific exploration; confirm NASA's leadership in fundamental research; and complement the efforts of NASA's partners in the national science community.
 Applications are due on March, July, and November 1 of each year.
 Awardees receive a stipend of $53,500 per year for between one and three years.

 The program is intended to support research in the atmospheric and oceanic sciences and offers a stimulating environment in which to conduct independent research and/or to collaborate with resident scientists on problems of theoretical or practical interest.
-Applications are due in April and October of each year, and awardees receive a competitive stipend commensurate with their qualifications.
+Applications are due in January, and awardees receive a competitive stipend commensurate with their qualifications.

 Other Post-doctoral Opportunities